munkycool/munkycool/README.md

 # What I actually know

 - I know the basics of R 🏴‍☠️
+- I embodied the old cat lady that I am, and learned the basics of C
 - I'm pretty good at Linux, if I do say so myself

 # Website